Download PDF

 "IFRS 9 Financial Instruments" requires the measurement of financial assets, financial liabilities and some contracts to buy or sell non-financial contracts.

 Financial instruments are contracts that give rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-These include both primary financial instruments (e.g. trade receivables or trade payables), derivative financial instruments (e.g. forward transactions to hedge against the risk of changes in value) and derivative financial instruments in the context of a hedging relationship (e.g. forward exchange purchase/sale for foreign currency liabilities).
+These include both primary financial instruments (e.g. trade receivables or trade payables), derivative financial instruments (e.g. forward transactions to hedge against value risks) and derivative financial instruments in the context of a hedging relationship (e.g. forward exchange purchase/sale for foreign currency liabilities).

 Financial assets and financial liabilities are generally not offset.
-They are only offset if there is a legal right to offset and the intention is to settle on a net basis.
+Offsetting only takes place if there is a legal right to offset and the intention is to settle on a net basis.

 Classification and measurement of financial assets